michaelswitzer/granola-trailmix/README.md

-# Trailmix by Granola Arcade
+# TrailMix by Granola Arcade